Become a StudyPortals member and get access to exclusive information, like scholarships and student reviews, related to your favourite programme!

 Many of the research opportunities in history are interdisciplinary and are available for most periods of history and in most geographical regions.
 PhD supervision is normally available in the following subject areas:

-Classical, medieval and early modern medicine: reception(s) of Hippocratic medicine and Hippocratic Oath; history of medical ethics; history and iconography of melancholy and psychopathology; medical history/historiography as an academic discipline; genres of medical writing; interface between medicine and literature, Thomas Mann and medicine; medicine and philosophy; medicine and law (Dr T Rütten).
+Reception(s) of Hippocratic medicine and Hippocratic Oath; history of medical ethics; history and iconography of melancholy and psychopathology; medical history/historiography as an academic discipline; genres of medical writing; interface between medicine and literature, Thomas Mann and medicine; medicine and philosophy; medicine and law.

 Early medieval Britain and Europe.

-Urban history and urban culture: history of the press in early modern France (Dr L Racaut); nineteenth-century Newcastle and the North East (Dr J Allen); eighteenth-century urban cultures in Britain (Dr H Berry); seventeenth-century London (Professor J Boulton); urban culture in the Habsburg Empire (Professor T Kirk).
+History of the press in early modern France; nineteenth-century Newcastle and the North East; eighteenth-century urban cultures in Britain; seventeenth-century London; urban culture in the Habsburg Empire.